 A few streets further on, school has just finished, and there is not much left of a „traffic-calmed-down neighborhood“.
 Rather, it is typical that too many parents with too many cars fight over the too few parking spaces to pick up their lazy children in front of the school gate.

-In the late afternoon I have enough of sightseeing.
+In the late afternoon I have enough of sightseeing in Saint Malo.
 After all, I want to get out a bit and make a few kilometers.

 There are only a few streets between the different harbor basins.
 But then I will have to move on to the more lively quarters.
 Unfortunately, the main roads are as congested with cars as the pedestrian zones were full of people.
-With the help of the Garmin GPS I look for a good connection back to my gpx-track, which runs a few kilometers south of Sant Malo.
+With the help of the Garmin GPS I look for a good connection back to my gpx-track to Roscoff, which runs a few kilometers south of Saint Malo.
 And then it demands patience to get out of the city through the crowded streets and find less noisy ways.